ionic-team/ionic-docs/docs/reference/browser-support.md

 ### A Note on Angular 13 Support

-The browser support policy for Angular 13 for iOS is the 2 most recent major versions which at time of release is iOS 15 and 14.
-To support iOS 13 a change is required to `tsconfig.json` in your project to target `es5` rather than the default of `es2015`.
-Without this change an error of `Unexpected token '.' in promiseReactionJob` will occur on startup of an app in iOS 13.
+Angular's support policy for iOS is the two most recent major versions.
+At the time of release that is iOS 14 and 15.
+To support iOS 13, change the project target specified in the tsconfig.json from the default value of `es2015` to `es5`.
+Without this change an error of `Unexpected token '.' in promiseReactionJob` will occur on app startup in iOS 13.

 ## Desktop Browsers